 – Collaborate with clients to determine rehabilitation and health and wellness goals related to their dysfunction.

 – Collaborate with clients to determine an evidenced-based plan of care, taking into consideration the client’s goals and the PT’s examination findings

 – Consider how medical management of UI and POP may impact rehabilitation interventions

 – Implement interventions such as PFM exercise, bladder training, sEMG and pressure biofeedback, electrical stimulation, and vaginal weights for rehabilitation of pelvic floor muscle impairments

 – Utilize best risk management and infection control strategies in management of pelvic floor dysfunction

 – Identify validated dysfunction-specific outcome measures for each of the dysfunctions covered in the course, where available

 – Identify more global and general rehabilitation/prevention outcome measures for the dysfunctions covered when specific outcome measures are lacking

 – Implement best documentation practices related to management of pelvic floor dysfunction

-This course is intended for Physical Therapists (PTs) only.
+This course is intended for Physical Therapists (PTs) and Physical Therapist Assistants.